Surviving Healthcare

 Parting Shots

-#1: Jorge Flechas, MD, MPH wrote, “We know from world studies that if you give iodine during pregnancy, the babies that come out are usually 20-30 points higher in IQ than their parents.”
-HERE is a speech of his explaining how iodine is critically important for women and the elderly to avoid cancer and other health issues.
+#1.
+Jorge Flechas, MD, MPH, wrote, “We know from world studies that if you give iodine during pregnancy, the babies that come out are usually 20-30 points higher in IQ than their parents.”
+HERE is his speech explaining how iodine is critically important for women and the elderly to avoid cancer and other health issues.

 #2.
-For accidental or wartime radiation exposure, adults of 18 and older should take 130 mg of iodine a few hours before or as soon as possible after the event, then daily.
-This is 2 cc of KI (potassium iodine) solution.
+For accidental or wartime radiation exposure, adults of eighteen and older should take 130 mg of iodine a few hours before or as soon as possible after the event, then daily.
+This is two ccs of KI (potassium iodide) solution.